Chances of getting into University of Kansas

 |Applicant Competition||Very Low|

-Can I get into KU?
+How hard is it to get into KU and can I get accepted?
 The school has a 93% acceptance rate.
 Last year, 13,576 out of 14,538 applicants were admitted making University of Kansas an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 32 percent.
 University of Kansas typically accepts and attracts "B+" average high school students.
 Only 31% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|